 Union hails ‘huge win’ in ‘firing and rehiring’ fight with Tesco

-Usdaw said Tesco was acting ‘unconscionably’ by trying to ‘unilaterally remove’ workers’ entitlement to retained pay, but Tesco disputed the claims.
+Usdaw said the supermarket was acting ‘unconscionably’ by trying to ‘unilaterally remove’ workers’ entitlement to retained pay.

 Lawyers representing a union have hailed a judge’s ruling on a “firing and rehiring” High Court fight with Tesco as a “huge win” for workers.